 This will likely be one of the toughest endurance challenges you have ever taken on.

 To enter you will need to be Physically and mentally fit.
 It is likely that you will be doing a combination of running and walking in order to get to the finish line, which is the most important thing.
-You will be doing the equivalent of over 6 regular marathons and you will be completely self sufficient (apart from water), carrying everything you need for that day.
+You will be doing the equivalent of 6 regular marathons and you will be carrying a backpack with everything you need for that day.
 You will receive water at checkpoints.
 You do not have to carry all your equipment and gear with you on this race, only what you will need for that day (gels, bars, mini first aid kit, head torch etc.)

 You should not underestimate the mental stress that the WRU will put you under.
 When the going gets tough, really tough, it will be your mind willing you to put one foot in front of the other that will get you to the end.

 Long before the start of the race you will need to decide upon the right footwear.

 The heat and friction will not only put your shoes under extreme stress, but it will also cause your feet to swell.
 In order to remain comfortable it is highly recommended to go for at least one size up from your normal.
 Of course as you would before any run, you must ensure they are worn in.
 The same can be said for the rest of your gear and rucksack - it must be comfortable.

 Midday temperatures in this region can get up to 30 degrees Celsius although it’s more likely to be around 25 during the hottest parts of the day.
 The best way to keep out the sun is to wear a hat, usually with a neck flap.
 You will be running/walking over uneven rocky ground, with up to 40% of the distance in sand.